coolkite/machine_translation/README.md

 # Machine Translation
 Currently has prototype model trained on a small french vocab dataset.

-Adding a better model in Spanish soon.
+Adding a larger and better model in Spanish soon.